 It's natural for your customers to become frustrated or upset occasionally when dealing with an issue related to your business — but how your customer service team handles and de-escalates the situation is vital for customer retention and loyalty.

-With the long-term satisfaction of your customers' at stake, it's essential that your team learn effective de-escalation techniques.
-In this post, we'll dive into five de-escalation techniques, and why they work.
+With the long-term satisfaction of your customers at stake, your team must learn effective de-escalation techniques.
+In this post, we'll dive into 19 de-escalation techniques and why they work.

 What are de-escalation techniques?

 De-escalation is a process by which you calm the situation before it gets worse.
 This can be done through a variety of techniques involving breathing, active listening, asking questions, being compassionate, and the use of body language.